-- 4.9.4 Revocation Request Grace Period There is no Revocation grace period.
-All PKI Participants are required to communicate a Certificate Revocation request as soon as it comes to their attention. - 4.9.5 Time Within Certificates are Revoked and the CRL is published within one (1) hour of positively authenticating the request. - 4.9.6 Revocation Checking Requirements for Relying Parties Returned Requirements for Relying Parties Requirements for Relying Parties Requirements for Relying Parties Repurces Repurce the Revocation
+4.9.4 Revocation Request Grace Period

+There is no Revocation grace period.
+All PKI Participants are required to communicate a Certificate Revocation request as soon as it comes to their attention.

+4.9.5 Time Within

+Which CA

+Must Process

+the Revocation

+Request

+Certificates are Revoked and the CRL is published within one (1) hour of positively authenticating the request.

+4.9.6 Revocation Checking Requirements for Relying Parties

+Reliance upon Revoked Certificates is always hazardous and could have damaging or catastrophic consequences in certain circumstances.
+IdenTrust assumes no liability for reliance upon a Revoked Certificate; it is therefore advisable to check for Revocation in every instance before relying on a Certificate.
+If it is temporarily infeasible to obtain current Revocation information, then the Relying Party must either reject use of the Certificate, or assume all risk, responsibility, and consequences of reliance upon it.